Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - Bake for 15 minutes.

 - Flip over and bake for an additional 3 minutes to ensure browning on both sides.

 - Serve immediately with Bang Bang Sauce or whatever floats your rubber ducky.

 - ½ Cup Sugar Free Apricot Preserves or whatever flavor you like

-- 1.5 Tbsp Red Wine Vinegar Apple Cider Vinegar works too
+- 1.5 tablespoon Red Wine Vinegar Apple Cider Vinegar works too

 - 1 small Jalapeno Finely chopped Fresh is best but pickeled will work too.

-- ¼ Tsp Red Pepper Flakes More to Taste
+- ¼ teaspoon Red Pepper Flakes More to Taste

 - Combine all ingredients and store in the fridge until you are ready to eat.
 The longer this sits the better the flavors mingle.
 Keeps for 2-3 days.